raygon-renderer/raygon/blogs/month-1.md

 # Renders

-Though, I think the best way to show where the project is at today is visually:
+Though, the best way to show where the project is at today is visually:

 The same living room now:
 ![Test 198][test198]